Office or Web Page to Steal NTLM Passwords Hashes

 We've covered stealing NTLM password hashes here by allowing Windows to broadcast when connecting to a non-existent share or name resolution of WPAD.
 Preventing LLMNR in GPO and creating a WPAD DNS record prevents this attack with Responder.

-Its easy to prevent the broadcasting of credentials, direct harvesting is a little more difficult to overcome.
-In this example Word 2019 will be used.
-PDF, RFT, Excel, Powerpoint, Websites can all be leveraged to steal NTLM hashes.
+It's easy to prevent the broadcasting of credentials, and direct harvesting is a little more difficult to overcome.
+In this example, Word 2019 will be used.
+PDF, RFT, Excel, Powerpoint, and Websites can all be leveraged to steal NTLM hashes.

 You will need 7-Zip or Winrar to 'Open with'.

 Copy WebSettings.xml to the Desktop.